- PersonalToday’s exchange rate* for CAD/INR personal online money transfer: 52.5891

 - If you have an account that earns interest or if you are buying registered investment products, we are required to keep a record of your social insurance number for income tax reporting purposes.

-- If you open an account then you may be also asked to provide your U.S. tax identification number to comply with Foreign Account Tax Compliance Act (FATCA) regulations, if applicable.
+- If you open an account then you may be also asked to provide your foreign tax identification number to comply with Foreign Account Tax Compliance Act (FATCA) and/or the Common Reporting Standards requirements, if applicable.

 We obtain your consent for the collection, use or disclosure of your personal information, except as otherwise required or permitted by law.
 As a general matter, we will obtain your consent through our client agreement with you or the application form for the relevant product or services, and for making promotional /marketing offers.